The Octopus: A Story of California: Origins

 Following the release and subsequent success of Norris' 1899 McTeague, he began searching for an idea for his next project.
 Within a few weeks he had formulated his idea for a trilogy of novels on the topic of wheat, his 'Epic of the Wheat', from its growth in California (which would be the basis of The Octopus), to its distribution in Chicago (The Pit, published posthumously in 1903), to its consumption in a famished region of Europe or Asia (intended to be titled The Wolf, although never begun before his death).

 The Octopus itself was based on the Mussel Slough Tragedy of 1880, which involved a bloody conflict between ranchers and law agents defending the Southern Pacific Railroad.
 The central issue was over the ownership of the ranches, which the farmers had leased from the railroad nearly ten years earlier with intentions of eventually purchasing the land.
 Although originally priced at $2.50 to $5 per acre, the railroad eventually opened the land for sale at prices adjusted for land improvements, leading to the conflict depicted in the book.

 Norris decided upon the project in March 1899, and by early April had left for California to research the project.
 Over the following months, he visited the locations of the incident and worked on nearby farms, gaining firsthand knowledge of the wheat farmer’s life.

 He returned to New York that fall, and between January and December 1900 wrote the manuscript for The Octopus, which was published the following April with substantial success.

-One of the main characters in the novel is an unscrupulous railroad magnate named Shelgrim, modeled upon Collis Huntington, president of the powerful Union Pacific Railroad.
+One of the main characters in the novel is an unscrupulous railroad magnate named Shelgrim, modeled upon Collis Potter Huntington, president of the powerful Southern Pacific Railroad.
 The late Professor Donald Pizer remarked on Norris's portrayal of Huntington: "My own reading of the conclusion of The Octopus is that Norris was responsive to the personal power and philanthropy of Huntington but that he also recognized the sophistry of Huntington’s defense of railroad practices on the basis that they were inseparable from natural processes, a view that later came to be called Social Darwinism."